'Totally avoidable': 3 firms fined in Seattle crane collapse

 "The incident that occurred was totally avoidable," department Director Joel Sacks said at a news conference.
 "If the companies on site had followed the rules, the crane would not have fallen."

+Det.
+Patrick Michaud, a spokesman for Seattle Police, said he could offer no details about the criminal case except to say it is being headed by violent crimes detectives.
+Labor and Industries officials said they cooperated with information requests from police.

 Regulators issued the biggest fine, $70,000, to Salem, Oregon-based Morrow Equipment Co., which supplied the crane to general contractor GLY.
-GLY was fined $25,000, and Northwest Tower Crane Service Inc. was fined $12,000.
+GLY was fined $25,000, and Northwest Tower Crane Service Inc., which provided the crew, was fined $12,000.

 Morrow was most culpable because it was the expert on site and should have known and ensured the manufacturer's instructions were followed, regulators said, while the other companies were cited for not having a supervisor present, inadequate training or other violations.